FurryGuides

 4. Brush a small section of fur to test for brittleness or permanent matting.

-5. If mold is present, do not attempt to "wipe it off."
-The suit needs a full wash with an antifungal detergent (like Odoban or a diluted white vinegar solution) and 48 hours of drying.
+5. If mold is present, do not attempt to "wipe it off," and do not count on a home remedy to solve it.
+The EPA notes that mold in porous materials, which is exactly what foam and faux fur are, often cannot be reliably removed.
+Contact your maker or a professional costume cleaner and describe what you are seeing before you wash anything.
 Keep a repair kit on hand so you can fix any glue joints or seams that failed during the storage period.

 Storing a Damp Suit "Just for Tonight"